RasaHQ/financial-demo/data/nlu/nlu.md

 - transfer money to evan oslo
 - transfer money to sara
 - I need to transfer money to my grandma Judith.
+- I want to make a transfer
+- I want to transfer money.

 ## intent:check_recipients
 - Who can I send money to?